The Ultimate Multnomah Falls Guide

 Haystack Rock Hemlock Street entrance.

-Directly across the street from this pullout you’ll see a wooden deck, stairwell, and bench situated in between two (very nice) houses.
+Directly across the street from this pullout you’ll see a wooden deck, stairwell and bench situated in between two beach homes.
+At first, it’ll come across as a private entrance for the residents of the houses but fret not, it is 100% a public-use, legal entrance to the beach.

 Haystack Rock as seen from the hemlock street entrance.

-This entrance, while nowhere near as unique and cool as the Hemlock one, will still get the job done as it provides easy access to Haystack and a plethora of (free) parking.
+The main, much larger entrance is off of Ecola Court.
+This entrance, while nowhere near as scenic as the one on Hemlock Street, will still get the job done as it provides quick and easy access to Haystack Rock and comes with a plethora of parking.

 Haystack Rock Tide Pools